adarshsosale/housing-prices/report.rst

 We observe that The training error can be made arbitrarily small by increasing the model complexity.
-This is a manifestation of the fact the complex model can merely *memorize* the training set.
+This is a manifestation of the fact that the complex model can merely *memorize* the training set.
 This will not generalize well to yet unseen examples.